arunnegi-07/Responisve-Web-Design/README.md

-# Responsive Webiste Using HTML SCSS and JS
+# Responsive Webiste Using HTML, SCSS and JS
 This responsive website is a part of a video lecture series by 'Joy Saheb', an educational YouTuber.
 It serves as a repository containing my learning journey, showcasing a delightful and fully responsive website crafted with HTML, SCSS, and JS.

 ### Getting Started:<br>